 Consumer and Industrial markets cover a wide array of products, ranging from personal care to sports equipment to gears, pumps, sealing devices, electrical housings, and other vital parts for industrial applications.
 Although these products are incredibly diverse, they all rely on the same thing – injection molded precision and complex plastic parts.

-At Proto-Cast, LLC we are able to collaborate with our customers from the inception of a design to providing the finished product, regardless of the volume or the material application.
+At Proto-Cast, LLC we are able to collaborate with our customers from inception to the finished product, regardless of the volume or the material application.

 Many consumer products begin at the entrepreneurial stage.
-At Proto-Cast, LLC we have worked with many entrepreneurs from concept, to design, to production.
+At Proto-Cast, LLC we have worked with many entrepreneurs from concept to production.
 Many of these products are being enjoyed by consumers all over the world.
-To submit a Request for Quotation, please email us at firstname.lastname@example.org.
+To submit a Request for Quotation, please email us at email@example.com.

 Case Study 1